rohankhayech/EnumerateJava/README.md

 });
 ```

-The above example uses a lambda expession to define the task to be run each iteration.
+The above example uses a lambda expession to define the task to be performed each iteration.
-This also allows for the {@code item} and {@code i} parameters to be renamed as required.
+This also allows for the `item` and `i` parameters to be renamed as required.

 This can also be used to iterate over an array as shown in the below example: